enlinghu/enlinghu.github.io/_publications/drug-CP-2024.md

 collection: publications
 permalink: /publication/drug-CP-2024
 venue: "Carbohydrate Polymers"
-excerpt: 'This paper is about wound healing.'
+excerpt: 'This paper is about thrombolysis.'
 date: 2024-11-01
 ---